skillrepos/copilot-hands-on/codespace-labs.md

 ```
 // function to parse data
 ```
 4. Hit return and notice the code that Copilot suggested.
-This is not what we wanted, but hit tab to select that line.
+This is likely more generic than we want, but hit tab to select that line.

-5. Hit return and Copilot will generate another part of the function.
+5. After hitting tab, Copilot will generate another part of the function.
+(If not, you may need to hit return.)
 Hit tab to accept it.
 Continue until you get a complete function.
 One example of what code may look like is below.

 ![Copilot generated function](./images/cdd2.png?raw=true "Copilot generated function")